k3jph/k3jph.github.io/_posts/2024/2024-11-03-the-evolution-of-the-royal-arms.md

       <div class="row mb-2">
         <div class="item col-md-6">
           <img class="featured-img mx-auto" src="/assets/img/2024/the-evolution-of-the-royal-arms/arms-george-iii-with-hanover-england.svg" alt="The arms of George III in England with Kingdom of Hanover" />
-            <figcaption class="images-caption">The arms of George III in England with Kingdom of Hanover</figcaption>
+            <div class="images-caption">The arms of George III in England with Kingdom of Hanover</div>
         </div>
         <div class="item col-md-6">
           <img class="featured-img mx-auto" src="/assets/img/2024/the-evolution-of-the-royal-arms/arms-george-iii-with-hanover-scotland.svg" alt="The arms of George III in Scotland with Kingdom of Hanover" />
-            <figcaption class="images-caption">The arms of George III in Scotland with Kingdom of Hanover</figcaption>
+            <div class="images-caption">The arms of George III in Scotland with Kingdom of Hanover</div>
         </div>
       </div>
     </figure>